ethyca/fides/docs/fides/docs/development/code_style.md

 foods_list: List[str] = ["apple", "banana"]
 ```

+## Pre-Commit Hooks

+Fidesctl includes a `.pre-commit-config.yaml` to facilitate running CI checks before pushing up to a PR.
+The `pre-commit` package is included in the `dev-requirements.txt`.
+Once that is installed, follow these steps to get up and running:

+1. `pre-commit install` - This is a one-time setup step to create the git pre-commit hooks
+2. `pre-commit run` - This step will run all of the pre-commit jobs.
+They should all pass.
+3. These pre-commit hooks will run now for you automatically.

 ## CI Checks

 CI checks are stored as targets within the Makefile, and can be run from the top-level `fides` directory with the following pattern: